What is Power BI?

 - A Windows desktop application called Power BI Desktop.

-- An online SaaS (Software as a Service) service called the Power BI service.
+- An online software as a service (SaaS) service called the Power BI service.

 These three elements—Power BI Desktop, the service, and the mobile apps—are designed to let you create, share, and consume business insights in the way that serves you and your role most effectively.